51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 16. Pumpkin Spice White Russians

 The adult version of the Pumpkin Spice Latte is here and it’s a sweet and spicy Thanksgiving dessert drink.
-Made with vodka, Kahlua and pumpkin spice creamer, this drink deserves a spot on everyone Thanksgiving cocktails list.
+Made with vodka, Kahlua and pumpkin spice creamer, this drink deserves a spot on everyone's Thanksgiving cocktails list.
 You won’t need a slice of pie after sipping on this!
 Make a festive but optional rim of crushed graham crackers mixed with pumpkin spice.
 Don’t forget whipped cream and a cinnamon stick to finish.

 17. Chipotle Maple Syrup Old Fashioned